AskAlexSharov/erigon-notes/Abstract.md

 - BitTorrent:
     - after restart it may Ban good peers https://github.com/anacrolix/torrent/issues/746
     - I think sometime it does ban all peers - and stuck
+    - BitTorrent has feature: fallback to http urls if no peers alive.
+Investigate if we can use public S3 or GCS as such fallback.
+How much it will cost?
+Cheaper than maintain Downloader node + backups?
+    -
 - Snapshots:
     - Automate git push to snapshots repo
 - Erigon2: